 My personal experience of losing my family and worldly positions — and then collapsing into homelessness between 2014 and 2016 — has given me the unique privilege of reporting and writing from an “inside out” perspective.
 In that experience, I have learned that the strength of the human spirit is beyond anything I ever imagined.
 I have also learned that there is a great need for trauma-informed journalism that delves not only into the devastation of collapse — but also into the realities of resilience and recovery.

-Since my emergence, my pieces have been published in The Washington Post, The Guardian, Slate, CNBC — and many other publications.
+Since my emergence, my pieces have been published in The New York Times, Mother Jones, The Washington Post, The Guardian, Slate, CNBC — as well as many other publications.
 I have also been interviewed for various events, including the 2021 Trauma Summit produced by Thomas Hübl, spiritual teacher and author of Healing Collective Trauma, A Process for Healing Our Intergenerational and Cultural Wounds.

 You can read, and in some cases, listen to these stories by clicking on the topic boxes on the homepage.